Proven-Paradox/shaper-system/Handbook.md

 Afflicted by a life draining curse, necromantic energies, or similar hindrances.
 This reduces all life recovery you would receive by half for its duration.

 #### Flat Footed
 You are not prepared to defend yourself from attacks properly.
 Attacks against you are made at Boon +4.
-Flat Footed characters are also [Distracted](#distracted).
 Unless otherwise noted, you cease being Flat Footed upon taking an action or being successfully struck by a damaging Ability.

 #### Prone
 Lying on the ground.
 Melee range Abilities against Prone targets have Boon +3, while any Abilities coming from beyond Short range are made at Bane -3.
 Moving a Square while Prone costs a major action.